BarakBon/SCStudio/README.md

 - Runnable testing

 ## Users
-The system have 3 types of users of the veterinary clinic:
+The system has 3 types of users in the veterinary clinic:
 * Manager

 * Student